 NBTS is leading the way on many of these initiatives, as it has recognized the need to improve the brain tumor research and clinical trial process.
-Three significant developments include:
+Significant developments include:

 - A new imaging protocol for brain tumor clinical trials was announced last year that will help clinical trial sponsors and regulators identify with more confidence which experimental treatments are working and those that aren’t.
 This may allow promising new therapies to reach approvals faster via an Accelerated Approval pathway, while making sure sponsors can move on from ineffective therapies sooner.
 NBTS spearheaded this effort together with Jumpstarting Brain Tumor Drug Development Coalition partners, as part of our Clinical Trial Endpoints Initiative after realizing there was a great opportunity to improve the way potential new brain tumor drugs were being evaluated in clinical trials.

 - As part of the same umbrella initiative (Clinical Trial Endpoints), NBTS has also been a catalyst in helping the field come together to make trials more patient-centric and let the patient voice be heard in drug development.
 The hope is future clinical trials will help better meet the needs of patients.